informalsystems/quint/tutorials/lesson2-integers/integers.md

     // 0 is an integer literal
     pure val int0 = 0

-    // 1 is an integer literal
+    // 2 is an integer literal
     pure val int1 = 2

-    // 2 is an integer literal
+    // -3 is an integer literal
     pure val negative1 = -3
 ```